 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

-Zelle® is a new technology offered by financial institutions across the U.S. that allows you to send and receive money among friends and family, typically in a matter of minutes.
+Zelle is offered by many financial institutions across the U.S. and allows you to send and receive money among friends and family, typically in a matter of minutes.1

 That means you can say goodbye to throwing down multiple credit cards to split a bill, or awkwardly tracking down “I owe you’s” from your conveniently forgetful friend.
 Instead, you can settle up on the spot.
 So if you and your coworkers want to get something special for a colleague’s birthday, you can all chip in for the gift — all in a quick and painless process.